Appendix "A"

 opposing and hampering population management and

-Certainly, they have forbidden Catholic hospitals
+Certainly, the Catholic bishops have forbidden Catholic hospitals

 to "provide facilities and services for induced